Get in touch with us

 • Intercidades (IC): express trains that tend to stop only in major cities

-• Alfa Pendular Deluxe: faster than express trains which can be pricier
+• Alfa Pendular Deluxe: faster than express trains, which can also be pricier

 • TGV: high-speed train connecting Porto and Lisbon (available in 2030)